domRiddle/ASF/FAQ.md

 ***

-**Q:** ASF can't start, the program window immediately closes after being launched!
+### ASF can't start, the program window immediately closes after being launched!

-**A:** If even `log.txt` is not being generated then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
+If even `log.txt` is not being generated then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
 Other common problems might include trying to launch wrong ASF variant for your OS, or in other way missing native .NET Core runtime dependencies.
 If the console window closes too soon for you to read the message, then open independent console (e.g. `cmd` on Windows) and launch ASF binary from there.

 ***

-**Q:** `No bots are running, exiting`
+### `No bots are running, exiting`

-**A:** Either you didn't **[configure](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** ASF, or you didn't enable any configured bot instance.
+Either you didn't **[configure](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** ASF, or you didn't enable any configured bot instance.
 When all bots exit, ASF will shutdown as well, as it has nothing to do (unless it's being run in `--server` **[mode](https://github.com/JustArchi/ArchiSteamFarm/wiki/Command-Line-Arguments)**).

 ***

-**Q:** ASF is kicking my Steam Client session while I'm playing!
+### ASF is kicking my Steam Client session while I'm playing!

-**A:** This shows up as a message in Steam overlay that the account is being used somewhere else while you're playing.
+This shows up as a message in Steam overlay that the account is being used somewhere else while you're playing.
 The issue can happen only with broken packages (games) that specifically don't hold a playing lock properly, yet expect that lock to be possesed by the client.
 An example of such package would be Skyrim SE.

 The issue on the ASF side is actually very hard to workaround, as ASF simply resumes farming once Steam network informs it that account is free to be used again.
 This is what is happening normally when you close the game, but with broken packages this can happen immediately, even if your game is still running.